xymaxim/marc2bib/README.rst

         convert(record, remove_punctuation=False, post_hooks=[remove_punctuation_call])

-As an alternative—especially when working interactively—you can just modify the corresponding value of a translated tag:
+As an alternative, especially when working interactively, you can just modify the corresponding value of a translated tag:

 .. code:: python